 The Provider Scholarship Program is available to all full-time undergraduate students.
 It is designed to address the educational and financial needs of our students.
 Provider Scholars must maintain good academic standing, attend career workshops, participate in a meaningful way in a campus activity and complete 15 hours of community service each semester.
-The program locks in the cost of tuition, room and board for four years and offers more than $60,000 in scholarship aid.
+The program locks in the cost of tuition, room and board for four years and offers $65,000 in scholarship aid.
 Under this model, the cost of college decreases each year.
 Learn more about the Provider Scholarship Program at csj.edu/provider.

 “College of St. Joseph is proud to partner our students in the Provider Scholarship Program with dedicated organizations in the community to collectively work to address social and systemic needs,” said Meggan Lloyd, community engagement coordinator.
 “CSJ students have had, and will continue to have, a measurable, significant impact upon the community, as the 1,000 hours already logged demonstrates.”

 Tricia Huebner, an Everybody Wins Vermont on-site school coordinator for Rutland Intermediate School, praised CSJ students’ efforts in helping her organization.

 “I want to thank you all for really giving back to Rutland,” Huebner said.

 Geraldine Burke from Dismas House, which offers residential support for former inmates, said students volunteered time to help out with a phonathon.

 “It’s important for (our) residents to know the outside community supports them.
 Thank you again for your help,” Burke said.

 CSJ President Rich Lloyd praised students for the difference they have made on campus and in the community.